BaoCodeLab/SweepCluster/README.md

 ### Usage: SweepCluster.py [-h] {Density,Cluster,Pval,Dbscan}

 #### Command line usage
-    -h, --help          show the help message
+    -h, --help          Whow the help message.
-    Density             Calculate the SNP density on the genome Cluster             Perform SNP clustering
+    Density             Calculate the SNP density on the genome.
+    Cluster             Perform SNP clustering.
-    Pval                Calculate the significance p-value of SNP clustering Dbscan              The machine learning python module DBSACN was used to cluster SNPs
+    Pval                Calculate the significance p-value of SNP clustering.
+    Dbscan              The machine learning python module DBSACN was used to cluster SNPs.

 ### Calculate SNP density using the sliding window method
 #### Usage: SweepCluster.py Density [-h] -vcf VCF -out OUT  [-scale SCALE]  [-step STEP]  [-win WINDOW]  [-length LENGTH]

 #### {arguments}
-    -h, --help      show this help message and exit -vcf VCF        the vcf file
+    -h, --help      Show the help message and exit.
+    -vcf VCF        The vcf file.
-    -out OUT        the output file
+    -out OUT        The output file.
-    -scale SCALE    the value for normalization of SNP density.
+    -scale SCALE    The value for normalization of SNP density.
 The SNP density is calculated as the total number of SNPs in each window normalized to a unit length.
 If not defined, default value of 1000 will be used.
-    -length LENGTH  the total length of the genome.
+    -length LENGTH  The total length of the genome.
 This value is useful for calculation of the SNP density at the boundaries.
 If not defined, the location of the last SNP in the input file will be used.
-    -step STEP      the step size of the sliding window method.
+    -step STEP      The step size of the sliding window method.
 If not defined, default value of 300 will be used.
-    -win WINDOW     the window size of the sliding window method.
+    -win WINDOW     The window size of the sliding window method.
 If not defined, default value of 2000 will be used.